PM steps up attack on DMK, says LDF ‘betrayed’ Kerala

 “Only the BJP can ensure fast development to the state,” he said.

-The 88-year-old is locked in a three-cornered contest in Palakkad with Congress MLA Shafi Parambhil and CPI(M) candidate CP Pramod Kumar.

-The PM also addressed a rally in the Union territory of Puducherry, which will also vote on April 6.

-Targeting the “non-performing” Congress government (which collapsed just ahead of the polls) over the years in Puducherry, he said that the “High Command” of the poll-bound Union Territory has failed on all fronts.
+At the rally in the Union territory of Puducherry, the PM targeted the “non-performing” Congress government (which collapsed just ahead of the polls) over the years in Puducherry.

 “In the long list of non-performing Congress governments over the years, the previous Puducherry Government has a special place.
 The ‘High Command’ Government of Puducherry failed on all fronts,” the PM said.